python-data-engineering/python-data-engineer-roadmap/README.md

 # Python Data Engineer - Roadmap

 Hello!
-I've created this list to help you to get started with **Data Engineering**.
-The list below contains a collection of links that have helped me out along the way (and can hopefully help you).
+We have created this list to help you to get started with **Data Engineering**.
+The list below contains a collection of links that have helped our Data Engineers out along the way (and can hopefully help you).

-This roadmap also contains a Web Framework and Template Engine that doesn’t fall under Data Engineering but can be used and helpful to build autonomous data pipelines dynamically.
+This roadmap also contains a Web Framework and Template Engine that doesn’t fall under Data Engineering but can be used and helpful to build autonomous/dynamic data pipelines.

 ## Basics of Data Engineering